niieani/gpt-tokenizer/README.md

 ## Special tokens

 There are a few special tokens that are used by the GPT models.
-Not all models support all of these tokens.
+Note that not all models support all of these tokens.

+By default, **all special tokens are disallowed**.

+The `encode`, `encodeGenerator` and `countTokens` functions accept an `EncodeOptions` parameter to customize special token handling:

 ### Custom Allowed Sets